PreethikaG/SQL-Challenge--Employee-Database/README.md

 # Data Modeling
 As part of data modeling I inspected the CSVs and sketched out an ERD of the tables.I used QuickDBD (http://www.quickdatabasediagrams.com) for creating the ERD.
 Attached is the ERD of the tables.

-#### Data Engineering
+# Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.  specify data types, primary keys, foreign keys, and other constraints.

-* Import each CSV file into the corresponding SQL table.
+I used the ERD to create a table schema for each of the file by specifying data types, primary keys, foreign keys, and other constraints and then imported each CSV file into the corresponding SQL table.

-#### Data Analysis
+# Data Analysis

 Once you have a complete database, do the following: